Building a State-wide Information Sharing Foundation

 This case study focuses on one of CODY’s most exciting and on-going partnerships, the Missouri Data Exchange (MoDEx).
 MoDEx is an exciting, State-level enterprise information sharing and exchange project gaining nation-wide recognition.
 What started in 2007 as an effort between local, county and state law enforcement to get a state-wide picture of law enforcement information has grown into a state-level enterprise information sharing network, arming Missouri law enforcement with information on offenders, incidents, vehicles and more from all connected agencies.

 Today, MoDEx makes information available to law enforcement users in real-time from enterprise data sources across the State: local police RMS, county sheriffs and jails, incarceration data and mugshots, state public safety and regulatory agencies and more.
 The network continues to grow with new data sources, and provides Missouri with the stable, independent foundation to reach its data exchange, sharing, fusion, and integration goals now and into the future.
-MoDEx enhances safety for police officers, sheriff’s deputies and citizens, provides ‘one-stop’ searching via analysis tools to law enforcement/homeland security investigators, provides a unified stream of information to the FBI’s N-DEx System, and more.
+MoDEx enhances safety for police officers, sheriff’s deputies and citizens, provides ‘one-stop’ searching via analysis tools to law enforcement/homeland security investigators, provides a unified stream of information to the FBI’s N-DEx System, provides state-wide incarceration status for victim notification and to the State Dept of Labor, and more.

 MoDEx grew out of a need by county sheriffs, local PDs and state law enforcement for more, better and faster state-wide information.
 “After years of band-aid solutions that resulted in disparate systems that didn’t allow data sharing,” said Laurie Crawford, the MoDEx Program Manager for the Missouri Department of Public Safety, “local law enforcement saw an opportunity with Homeland Security funding to build one system to share information statewide.”
 MoDEx was a concept that law enforcement in Missouri got behind: locals, sheriffs, state DPS, everyone.
 It was this approach that galvanized the project and kept it growing.